timamus/linux-mint-install-apps/README.md

 ## Setting up the Timeshift

+In the location tab, for the "Select Snapshot Location" field, select: sda3 --> dm-0.
 In the schedule tab, select the snapshot levels - month, and the number - 5.
 Other settings, leave by default.

 ## Vivaldi Options